JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

     0
     1

-For :class:`MarginBased` on the other hand the decision boundary is predefined at 0, meaning that any raw prediction greater than or equal to zero is considered a positive prediction, while any negative raw prediction is considered a negative prediction.
+For :class:`LabelEnc.MarginBased` on the other hand the decision boundary is predefined at 0, meaning that any raw prediction greater than or equal to zero is considered a positive prediction, while any negative raw prediction is considered a negative prediction.

 .. code-block:: jlcon